Advertisement

 As a parent, there are steps you can take to reduce the spread of RSV and other infections.

-In most cases, RSV infections are mild, and symptoms are no different than the common cold—runny nose, sore throat, cough, congestion, sneezing, and fever.
+Respiratory syncytial virus (RSV) is a common virus that infects the airways.
+In most cases, RSV infections are mild, with symptoms similar to those of a common cold—runny nose, sore throat, cough, congestion, sneezing, and fever.

 Knowing your child’s risk

 While any viral infection has the potential to become serious, certain people are more at risk for a severe RSV infection.
-Risk factors include:
+Risk factors for severe RSV in infants include:

 • Being born pre-term